-This ordinance notes exceptions to the height standard when other exceptions are granted in the ordinance.
+- Serves to preserve or protect public health or safety - Does not significantly increase the system cost or decrease the efficiency - Allows for an alternative system of comparable cost and efficiency standard when other exceptions are granted in the ordinance.
 Communities should directly reference the exception language, rather than use the placeholder language here.